 What to expect?

-This Mediterranean inspired pizza is no ordinary one, as it is actually a hummus pizza.
+This Mediterranean pizza is not ordinary, as it is a hummus pizza.
 It means that the usual tomato-based pizza sauce is exchanged for homemade hummus.
-The toppings are also typical ingredients for Mediterranean cuisine like olives, feta, cherry tomato, and basil.
+The toppings are also typical ingredients for Mediterranean cuisine, like olives, cherry tomatoes, sun-dried tomatoes, red onions, and basil.

 But what will it taste like?
 The creamy hummus adds a savory and slightly nutty flavor to the traditional pizza base and toppings.
-Warm hummus will feel nice with melted feta cheese on top.
-The sweetness of the cherry tomatoes and the onion will balance the salty olives and feta.
+Warm hummus will taste delicious.
+The sweetness of the cherry tomatoes and the onion will balance the salty olives perfectly.
 The fresh basil leaves will give a herby freshness with a crunch.

 Ingredients

-Here is what you need to make a pizza that looks exactly like the one on the picture:
+Here is what you need to make a pizza that looks exactly like the one in the picture:

-- Hummus (homemade or store-bought) – We used our oil-free hummus recipe
+- Hummus – We used our oil-free hummus recipe

 - Pitted olives – We used both green and black olives, because we love them :-).
 But if you can, try Kalamata olives (large purple ones), they are so delicious.